Table of Contents

 - Sharing plates or cups with an infected person

-- Being in close proximity of the infected person
+- Being in close proximity to the infected person

 Vaccine For Preventing Measles